Superrehtard/old_diaspora_wiki/Deployment.md

 #### The corporate user

 This user has a multitude of servers.
-She controls a DNS domain, and has SSL certificate on at least one host which she might or might not want to associate with diaspora.
+She controls a DNS domain and a IP address block.
+She also  have a signed SSL certificate on at least one host which she might or might not want to associate with diaspora.

-In general,  this user  a similar need as the home user  to forward traffic to the server running diaspora.
+In general,  this user  a similar need as the home user  to forward traffic to the app server running diaspora.
 Here, this might mean to forward to another machine without packing up the SSL envelope.

 # Discussion